Deon-Trevor/Sync_Pundit/_posts/lessons/2017-03-20-make-your-jekyll-website-amazing.md

 ## How you can make an Amazing Website?

-Jekyll can give you the possibility to make awesome websites in minutes that are **more faster than major other sites in the world**
+Jekyll can give you the possibility to make awesome websites in minutes that are **more faster than major other sites in the world** <!--more-->

 Use this template to generate a great jekyll website via a full of slide system make by fullpage.js and build quick your pages using the last version of Bootstrap 4.